xytis/GURPS/Campaigns/Ravnica/00_setup.md

 Neirius begs to meet him before the sun sets today, in the lab.

     Dear friend,
-    I am in great need of your help.
-Please meet me at my laboratory in Fifth [address follows] before sun sets tonight.
+    Please meet me at my laboratory in The Blistercoils, between Sullemand's and Sunnix's before sun sets tonight.
     I beg for your help, Neirius

 # NPC: Neirius